2026 UPDATE: Revisiting USPS API rate limits after rollout

 1. Speed

-2. USPS limiting rates and use cases for validation—Smarty essentially doesn’t
+2. USPS limits rates and use cases for validation—Smarty essentially doesn’t

-USPS’s SLA for the new rate-limited API prohibits the use of address validation for any purpose other than sending mail or shipping.
-Smarty offers a much more generous use case allowance.
+USPS’s Service Level Agreement (SLA) for the new rate-limited API prohibits the use of address validation for any purpose other than sending mail or shipping.
+Smarty offers a much more generous use case allowance—you can use it for any purpose.

 3. Unlimited or extremely high-volume throughput